javierarce/map-with-me/README.md

 DB_USER= // Username for your database
 DB_PASS= // Password for your database

-SECRET= // You'll need this to update your  map configuration or recreate the database
+SECRET= // You'll need this to access the map settings
 ```

+2. Install the dependencies with `yarn install`
+3. Run the project with `yarn start`

+Your map will be visible at `http://localhost:3000`

+### How to update the map settings

+There are two ways:

+1. Editing the file `map.yaml`
+2. Visiting `http://localhost:3000/admin/SECRET` (where `SECRET` is the password you defined in the first step of the installation)

+### Using Twitter

 If you want to use Twitter as an authentication mechanism you'll need to create an app and add the credentials: